-According to the World Health Organisation, health is much more than the absence of disease, the food you eat or your exercise routine.
-It’s a state of complete mental, physical, and social wellbeing.
+But health is a broad term, and much more than the absence of disease, the food you eat or your exercise routine.
+Health is a state of complete mental, physical, and social wellbeing.
+Ambitious right?
+Well, we've got your back.
+The resources on this page will guide you on your wellbeing journey, so you can do well and fell well at university (and beyond it too).

-Mindfulness isn’t just a trend -- it has multiple benefits for your personal, academic and professional life.
-Try these resources to find out more:
+Mindfulness isn’t just a trend – it has multiple benefits for your personal, academic and professional life.
+Find out more:

 Chapter 1 of The Student Guide to Mindfulness helps you understand how adopting mindful practises can enhance your university experience.

-Top tips from author of Mindful Teacher, Mindful School, Kevin Hawkins, contain some practical advice on mental wellbeing in stressful environments.
+Top tips from Kevin Hawkins, author of Mindful Teacher, Mindful School, offer practical advice on mental wellbeing in stressful environments.

 *from Improve Your Health and Wellbeing by Kaye Rabel